Chahalgirl/Linear-Regression/README.md

 ##Consumer Purchase Prediction using Linear Regression
-#1.
-Project Title / Headline

-Consumer Purchase Prediction using Linear Regression

-"A predictive analytics project developed using Linear Regression to estimate the likelihood of customers purchasing a hybrid vehicle based on demographic and socioeconomic factors.
+#1."A predictive analytics project developed using Linear Regression to estimate the likelihood of customers purchasing a hybrid vehicle based on demographic and socioeconomic factors.
 The model helps businesses identify high-potential customers and optimize marketing strategies through data-driven insights."

 #2.
 Short Description / Purpose